Skip to main content

 enabled: true

-(Optional) Use TLS for external access to require clients connecting to Dremio Catalog from outside the namespace to use TLS.
-To configure it, see Configuring TLS for Dremio Catalog External Access.
+• (Optional) Use Transport Level Security (TLS) for external access to require clients connecting to the Open Catalog from outside the namespace to use TLS.
+To configure it, see Configuring TLS for Open Catalog External Access.

 externalAccess: